 b.
-Tag and secure the exhibit according to this established TO and local procedure.
-Provide the draft DR to the Originating Point along with all supporting data: i.e., digital photos, serviceable tags, repair tags, NSN labels, original packaging documents with information related to the contents, etc. Properly fill out 2 copies DD Form 1577 or DD Form 1577-2, whichever is applicable per SMR Code.
+Tag and secure the exhibit according to this TO and local procedure.
+Provide the Originating Point all supporting data: i.e., digital photos, serviceable documentation, repair tags, NSN labels, original packaging documents with information related to the contents, etc. Properly fill out 2 copies DD Form 1577 or DD Form 1577-2, whichever is applicable per SMR Code and the DD Form 2332 PQDR Tag.